-In order to avoid any problems related to the lack of interoperability of mobile services in roaming agreements, BEREC considers it necessary for visited network operators to inform of their plans concerning the phasing-out of previous generations of mobile network
+In order to avoid any problems related to the lack of interoperability of mobile services in roaming agreements, BEREC considers it necessary for visited network operators to inform of their plans concerning the phasing-out of previous generations of mobile network technologies in the Reference Offer, as far as these phase-out plans are public.

-16 Regulation (EU) 2015/2120 of the European Parliament and of the Council of 25 November 2015 laying down measures concerning open internet access and retail charges for regulated intra-EU communications and amending Directive 2002/22/EC and Regulation (EU) No 531/2012, https://eurlex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02015R2120-20181220 technologies in the Reference Offer, as far as these phase-out plans are public.
 This should allow the access seeker to adapt to such changes and ensure the proper functioning of the services covered by the roaming agreements.
+In case of wholesale roaming resale access, access providers must pass the information they receive from visited network operators to the MVNOs and resellers they serve.